Morisi Kvitelashvili: 2022–2023 season

 In advance of the new season, Kvitelashvili opted to end his nearly decade-long association with coach Eteri Tutberidze, moving to Italy to train under Lorenzo Magri.
 He won the silver medal at the 2022 CS Finlandia Trophy in his inaugural outing with his new team, before turning to the Grand Prix, where he finished eighth at the 2022 MK John Wilson Trophy.
 He was twelfth at the 2022 Grand Prix of Espoo.

-Kvitelashvili finished sixteenth at the 2023 European Championships.
+Kvitelashvili finished sixteenth at the 2023 European Championships, and twentieth at the 2023 World Championships.

+On June 5, 2023, it was announced that he had retired.
+He subsequently appeared in the Japan Open later that fall, as part of Team Europe, coming sixth of six men competing.

+2024–2025 season

+In April 2025, Kvitelashvili came out of retirement to compete for Team Georgia at the 2025 World Team Trophy.
+He placed twelfth in the men's singles event and Team Georgia finished in sixth place overall.